WTRY-FM

 WTRY-FM (98.3 MHz, "98-3 TRY"), is a commercial radio station licensed to Rotterdam, New York.
-It airs a classic hits format (and Christmas music from early-November until December 25 or 26).
+It airs a classic hits format (and Christmas music from early-November until December 30 or 31).
 WTRY-FM serves the New York State Capital District in the Albany-Schenectady-Troy radio market.
 The station is owned by iHeartMedia, and broadcasts at 6,000 watts ERP from a tower in between Altamont and Duanesburg off U.S. Route 20.
 Studios and offices are on Troy-Schenectady Road (Route 7) in Latham.

 The classic hits format on WTRY-FM is a direct continuation of the oldies format which was previously heard on AM 980.
 The original WTRY was a highly popular Top 40 station in the Albany market through the 1960s and 1970s, moving over to oldies in the 1980s and 1990s, and today is sports radio 980 WOFX.

 WTRY-FM broadcasts in the HD Radio format.

 History

 Pre-launch and early formats

 The first decade of 98.3 was quite unstable.
-A testament of this can be seen even before it went on the air.
+A testament to this can be seen even before it went on the air.
 In its construction permit stage, 98.3 was to become WDNZ with an early dance/rhythmic contemporary format.
 However, permit owner Dennis Jackson (now a noted community broadcaster in smaller towns throughout the Northeast) was forced to sell the station before it hit the air.

 Under new owners, another set of call letters (WERV) came and went before the frequency signed on as adult contemporary WNYQ on December 15, 1986.
 The call sign was changed to WNYJ in 1987.
 Being a new frequency, completely satellite-fed, and going up against a popular AC station 100.9 WKLI-FM, the format on 98.3 was changed in late 1988 to oldies as Cruisin' 98.3, still keeping the WNYJ call sign.